Posted: December 14, 2019

 I included the source code in the samples/msp430 directory of naken_asm git repository (linked to below).
 There's also an enc28j60.inc include file for all the definitions in the include/ethernet directory.

-Here's a picture of the Ethernet interface board soldered to the circuit I built around the MSP430G2553.
-The whole circuit is connected by the TEST, /RST, GND, and Vcc wires to an MSP430G Launchpad so I can power, program the flash, and debug it.
+Here's a picture of the Ethernet interface board soldered to the circuit built around the MSP430G2553.
+The whole circuit is connected by the TEST, /RST, GND, and Vcc wires to an MSP430G Launchpad to power, program the flash, and debug it.

-To test the firmware, on my Linux desktop I ran netcat with:
+To test the firmware, on a Linux desktop netcat is run with:

 I also used Wireshark for some debugging when things weren't working, but in the end netcat was enough.
 If it appeared in Wireshark, it showed up from netcat.